Guide to Britain's herons, bitterns and cranes: identification, what they eat and where to see

 In recent years, great white egrets, cattle egrets and spoonbills have all begun nesting in the UK in greater numbers, while populations of little egrets have rocketed.
 The key reason may be climate change and global warming, which is enabling southern species to find an ecological niche further north than before.
 Also, the UK has had some major conservation successes in restoring wetlands in Somerset, East Anglia and elsewhere and this has certainly helped bitterns recover from near extinction in the early 20th century.

-Some curious heron cousins in the UK
+heron cousins in the UK

 A huge bird with a stout orange bill, the white stork is a cousin of the heron and a voracious hunter of frogs and voles in wet meadows and marshes.
 It appears almost stocky in comparison to the slender herons.
 Relatively common in northern France and each year a few individuals have drifted over to the UK each year.
 The White Stork Project has begun a reintroduction on several sites in south-east England with the famous rewilding Knepp Estate reporting several nests this year.